Bhoja Air Flight 213: Investigation

 Investigations into the crash were opened by the Civil Aviation Authority (CAA) and by the Safety Investigation Board of Pakistan.
-Boeing is assisting the CAA with the investigation.
+Boeing assisted the CAA with the investigation.
 The flight data recorder was recovered on the same day of the crash, while the aircraft's cockpit voice recorder was recovered from the wreckage on the next day.
-Both flight recorders were passed to the CAA. and later were sent to the United States for analysis by Boeing.
+Both flight recorders were handed over to the CAA and later sent to the United States for analysis by Boeing.

-Pakistani officials promised a full investigation and Farooq Bhoja, the owner of Bhoja Air, was put on the Exit Control List, meaning he may not leave the country while the criminal investigation was underway against him and the airline.
+Pakistani officials promised a full investigation and Farooq Bhoja, the owner of Bhoja Air, was put on the Exit Control List, meaning he could not leave the country while the criminal investigation was underway against him and the airline.

 CAA, the regulatory authority for maintaining aviation safety standards in Pakistan, faced harsh criticism in Pakistani media for allegedly compromising on safety standards.
-The corruption within CAA, due to politically motivated appointments, was alleged to be the prime reason for increase in frequency of technical faults, crash landings and catastrophic air accidents.
-The CAA, however, maintained that it did not issue any airline license or airworthiness certificate under political pressure, however it did announce that the Bhoja Air engineers were not qualified to issue the air worthiness certificate.
+The corruption within CAA, due to politically motivated appointments, was alleged to be the prime reason for the increase in frequency of technical faults, crash landings and catastrophic air accidents.
+The CAA, however, maintained that it did not issue any airline license or airworthiness certificate under political pressure.
+It did announce that the Bhoja Air engineers were not qualified to issue the air worthiness certificate.

 Following the accident, the CAA announced it would re-certify the fleet of all private airlines in the country.
 The CAA suspended the airworthiness certificates of two Bhoja Air aircraft on 24 April 2012.
 The CAA announced that the suspension was lifted on 28 April 2012.